 For expectant mothers carrying babies who have been diagnosed with a fetal abnormality, the Colorado Fetal Care Center offers highly specialized care.
-We provide a variety of advanced fetal diagnostic tests, interventions (treatments for fetuses in the womb) and procedures.
+We provide a variety of advanced fetal diagnostic tests, treatments and procedures.

 Over the last decade, our team of maternal fetal specialists and pediatric surgeons has worked relentlessly to improve detection and treatment of fetal conditions.
 As a result, our services have grown exponentially.
 Today, the Colorado Fetal Care Center provides virtually every fetal diagnostic test and treatment available.